Resident Evil 4 Bugs, Crashes, & Errors

 1. Go to Restoro’s official website and download their software.
 The link is given above.

-2. After downloading the app, you must run its .exe file and install it on your system.
+2. After downloading the app > Run its .exe file > install it on your system.

 Warning: Remember to back up your game files before starting the repair process because there is always a risk of losing your files when performing such operations.